OhhLoz/HLTVBot/README.md

 # HLTVBot
-A simple app to display stats and other tools in an efficient and free way, used as a complement to the game Rainbow Six Siege.
-Aimed at showing statistics, metrics and important information for players of the game.
+A simple app to display stats and other tools in an efficient and free way, used as a complement to the website HLTV.
+Aimed at showing statistics, metrics and important information for players of the game mainly geared towards the competitive scene.

 ## Getting Started